Share your worry and wisdom on this map to mark and make a new story for the Great Lakes.

 Use the + and – buttons on the top left side of the map to zoom in and out.
 Use your cursor to drag the map in any direction.
-Click on a coloured circle to read, watch, or comment on a Report (or story).
-Use the ‘Filter Reports By’ menu at the top left corner of the map to only show Reports in a chosen Category.
+Click on a coloured circle to read, watch, or comment on a Story.
+Use the ‘Filter Reports By’ menu at the top left corner of the map to only show Stories in a chosen Category.
 Use the ‘Layers’ menu to learn more about the Great Lakes.

 |Water Plant Launch Sacred Occasion||Serpent River First Nation||Mar 25 2014|

 |BP Spills Tar Sands Oil Into Lake Michigan||BP Oil Refinery||Mar 25 2014|

 |3-Eyed Fish Found in the Great Lakes||Lake Nipissing, Ontario, Canada||Mar 22 2014|

 |Line 5 - Oil Pipeline Through the Great...||Straits of Mackinac||Mar 13 2014|

 |Port Hope Uranium Facility||Port Hope Uranium Facility/ Dumping sites near Port Hope/ Cameco Fuel Manufacturing Cobourg||Mar 13 2014|